Standard Deduction Over 65: How the New $6,000 Senior Deduction Works

 The Income Limits to Claim the New Senior Deduction

-- You will typically get the full $6,000 benefit if you are under $75,000 (single) / $150,000 (married filing jointly) MAGI.
+• You may generally receive the full deduction if your MAGI is below $75,000 (single) / $150,000 (married filing jointly) MAGI.

-- Then it phases out over the next $100,000 of income at 6% per dollar up to $175,000 (single) / $250,000 (married filing jointly) MAGI.
+• Then it phases out over the next $100,000 of income at 6% per dollar for each deduction up to $175,000 (single) / $250,000 (married filing jointly) MAGI.

-If you’re comfortably below those thresholds, great.
+If you’re comfortably below the income thresholds, great.

 If you’re near those levels or you have a year with “one-time income”, it becomes a planning conversation that could save you a lot of money.